 High early strength was necessary to open the bridge to traffic in less than 24 hours after the placement of UHPC.
 Accelerated strength gain to 10,000 psi (~70 MPa) of ceEntek’s UHPC 2.0TM allowed stripping of formwork 8-10 hours after placement.
 The new structure was Precast Modular Units (PMU) with UHPC closure pours and UHPC link slabs using ceEntek’s ce200SF-GTM.
 The deck was grounded and grooved leaving a smooth surface and UHPC exposed.

 SmartRock sensors were installed at the start and at the end of different connection castings to get real-time strength and temperature data.
 With the accelerated construction schedule, data needed to be gathered frequently throughout the day while workers were casting.
 Team members even came back at night to evaluate the progress made.
 This easy-to-use product was extended to contractors as well, who were given access to the sensor’s real-time results.
 The contractors were able to update the sensors while they were working on-site to collect more data and fast results.

 Olivera says that SmartRock sensors made it convenient for the team to track, update and consult the real-time changes, even when they were off-site.
 Before Smartrock, the company used cylinder breaks and thermocouples.
 This obsolete method requires workers to be on the site taking temperature readings and using those to convert the maturity method.
 The sensors make it easier to collect data compared to being always on the site.

-“We use SmartRock in every project we work with”, Olvera continues.
-“We would not have been able to meet our deadline without the use of the SmartRock Sensors.”
+“We use SmartRock in every project we work with,” Olvera continues.
+“Without it, we simply would not have been able to meet our deadlines.”